MarvinChung/107-2_NTU_CS-X_Data_Science_Programming/README.md

    - Pruning the dataset from doc to txt.
    - Pruning all the big-5 format to utf-8.
    - Remove all space from the file name and rename them to normal format.
+2. push the utf8 format with txt file extension datas